Lillie Rose Ernst: Personal life

-Ernst's house on 6058 Kingsbury Boulevard, St. Louis, built in 1910, was designed by architect Francis De Menil.
+Ernst's house on 6058 Kingsbury Boulevard, St. Louis, was built in 1910 and designed by architect Francis De Menil.
 It is part of the Skinker DeBaliviere Historic District.

 Ernst never married and she lived with her two unmarried sisters.
 On Ernst's demeanor, Williame Drake wrote in 1989:

 Formidable in her starched shirt-waists and gold-rimmed glasses, intensity of purpose, and ceaseless application to hard work.
 Even one of her hobbies, mountain climbing, was strenuous.

 She was close to Leonora Halsted, author and fellow member of the Humanity Club, who, dying in 1929, left $20,000 to Ernst in "appreciation of her devoted care ... and my abiding love".
 For this reason, Ernst created the Leonora B. Halsted Scholarship for students in need at Washington University.

 Ernst died in St. Louis, on December 6, 1943.